-If Facebook finds you are using a personal profile account that is not in your real name, and especially if it has any part of your company name in the title, your account can be shut down without notice.
+If Facebook finds that you are using a personal profile account that is not in your real name, and especially if it has any part of your company name in the title, your account can be shut down without notice.
 You lose all of your content and all of your contacts.
-Please be warned, they have people at Facebook that scan people’s accounts for the names of popular network marketing companies – this happened to a lot of people in the early days of Younique in the UK. t
+Please be warned, they have people at Facebook that scan people’s accounts for the names of popular network marketing companies – this happened to a lot of people in the early days of Younique in the UK.

 They shut you down and then give you two weeks to provide a passport or driving licence to prove that it is your real name.
 If not, the account is gone for good.

 The consequences are worse if you use private messaging in the wrong way—you could be permanently banned from Facebook under any name.
 Too many people reporting your for spam and …….boom!